uimarshall/deploying-web-solns-with-wordpress/README.md

 - Create two Ubuntu EC2 instances and set the `Configure storage` to `10`.

-- Configure Security group to allow inbound traffic on ports 22 (SSH) and 80 (HTTP) for the web server, and port 3306 (MySQL) for the database server.
+- Configure the Security group to allow inbound traffic on ports 22 (SSH) and 80 (HTTP) for the web server, and port 3306 (MySQL) for the database server.

 ![alt text](images/image.png)